 We are a newly organized blank check company incorporated as a Delaware corporation and formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses, which we refer to throughout this prospectus as our initial business combination.
 We have not selected any specific business combination target and we have not, nor has anyone on our behalf, initiated any substantive discussions, directly or indirectly, with any business combination target.
-While we may pursue an initial business combination target in any stage of its corporate evolution or in any industry or sector, we intend to focus our search on target companies that have recently emerged from a financial or other reorganization that can benefit from the expertise of our management team as well as from being a publicly traded company.
+While we may pursue an initial business combination target in any stage of its corporate evolution or in any industry or sector, we intend to focus our search on companies emerging from a reorganization or distressed situation.